webfp/tor-browser-selenium/README.md

 Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.

 Also, the system (OS, libraries, etc.) should support the Tor Browser versions being used and have `Python` installed.
-For the installation you may need to install other dependencies.
-In Linux you can install everything you need by running this command:

-`sudo apt-get install python python-setuptools git xvfb`

 ## Installation

+You may need to install the following package:

+- python-setuptools
+- git
+- xvfb

+In Ubuntu you can install them by running the following command:

+`sudo apt-get install python-setuptools git xvfb`

 Clone this repository: